lclarkmichalek/site/content/post/monitoring-queue.md

 2. The deletion rate graph is fine and dandy, but for displaying deletion errors, an error ratio is more useful.
 3. Error rates are currently based around summing the error rates from each individual component.
-A more holistic approach is important
+A more holistic approach is important.

 Over time I'll address these.
 In some cases, I'm still figuring out which path to take (which latency plot is actually useful?), and in others, I just haven't